 Server Response Time (TTFB) is the most important factor for any hosting company.
-Lower the response time, faster is the server.
-To get a pass score in Core Web Vitals or to provide a good user experience to visitors, one needs to focus on getting a fast server response time.
+The lower the response time, the faster the server is.
+To get a passing score in Core Web Vitals or provide a good user experience to visitors, one needs to get a fast server response time.

-Our Pingdom tool monitors the sites from 20 locations in the United States for 60 seconds once and averages the data and then calculates the average server response time.
+Our Pingdom tool monitors the sites from 20 locations in the United States for 60 seconds, averages the data, and then calculates the average server response time.

 |Hosting||Average Response Time|